coderefinery/snakemake_hackathon/content/Snakemake_intro.md

         "curl https://some.unreliable.server/test.txt > {output}"
 ```

-Server does not respond with any data, so the `curl` command exists with an error.
-Snakemake quickly retires the job three times.
-Retrying can be set globally for all jobs using the `--retires` flag followed by the number of retries.
+In cases where a server does not respond with any data, the `curl` command exists with an error.
+Snakemake quickly retries the job three times.
+Retrying can be set globally for all jobs using the `--retries` flag followed by the number of retries.

 ## Reporting